ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_faq.md

  - siso_price.price_provider.local
 ```

-## Why can user see/not see prices on product detail page with/without the necessary role?
+## Why can's the user see prices on product detail page with the necessary Role?

-Caching has to be configured to use user-hash in order to display the correct product detail page to anonymous or registered users.
-If this is not done, the first call will be cached for all users.
+Caching has to be configured to use `user-hash` in order to display the correct product detail page to anonymous or registered users.
+If this is not done, the first call is cached for all users.

-## Why can user not see prices in sliders, catalog list, product detail or comparison?
+## Why can't a user see prices in sliders, catalog list, product detail or comparison?

-They don't have the necessary role to see prices, it has to be configured for users in the backend. (`siso_policy/see_product_price`)
+The user doesn't have the necessary `siso_policy/see_product_price` Policy to see prices.